Egg Yolk Cookies

 - Zest: Orange zest from one orange.

-- Salt: A pinch of saltย is used for taste.
+- Salt: A pinch of salt is used for taste.

-Cut unsalted butter into small pieces.
-In the bowl, mix all-purpose flour and unsalted butter.
 Add sifted powdered sugar, egg yolks, orange zest, a pinch of salt, and vanilla bean paste.

-Tip from Marina: you can use vanilla extract instead of vanilla bean paste.
+Tip from Marina: You can use vanilla extract instead of vanilla bean paste.

+When you are ready to bake the egg yolk cookies, slice each log into 1/3-inch pieces and place them in the freezer for 15 minutes.
+Preheat oven to 350oF.
+Bake at 350oF for 16-18 minutes.
 Do not overbake Egg Yolk Cookies.
 They are ready when they are light brown.
 After that, cool the cookies on the baking mat for 10-15 minutes.
-Then, move the cookies to the cooling rock.
+Then, move the cookies to the cooling rack.
 That is all!

 Expert Tips